project-repo/cagebreak/man/cagebreak-config.5.md

 	- enable and disable enable or disable <name>.
 Note that if
 	  <output> is the only enabled output, *output <output> disable* has
 	  no effect.
 	- permanent sets <name> to persist even on disconnect.
-Thus when the physical monitor is disconnected, the output is nevertheless maintained and operates identically to the attached monitor.
+When the physical monitor is disconnected, the output is maintained and operates identically to the attached monitor.
 On reconnect, the monitor operates as though it was never disconnected.
-Setting the output role to peripheral when the monitor is disconnected, immediately destroys the output, as if the monitor were disconnected.
+Setting the output role to peripheral when the monitor is disconnected, destroys the output, as if the monitor were disconnected.
 	- peripheral sets the role of <name> to peripheral, meaning that on disconnecting the respective monitor, all views will be moved to another